Elizângela

-Elizângela do Amaral Vergueiro (born 11 December 1954) is a Brazilian actress who played a lead role in the 1977 telenovela Locomotivas and has participated in several other telenovelas and films.
+Elizângela do Amaral Vergueiro (11 December 1954 – 3 November 2023), known mononymously as Elizângela, was a Brazilian actress, singer and television presenter who played a lead role in the 1977 telenovela Locomotivas and participated in several other telenovelas and films.

 Biography

-She was the youngest of three sisters.
+Elizângela was the youngest of three sisters.
 Her father was an executive and her mother was a housewife.
 Her parents split up when she was one and a half years old, and so, she had very little contact with her father.
 Her mother was a manicurist after the separation, and had to bring up the three daughters alone, with a small pension from the ex-husband.
 Going through difficulties, she then began working as a child, at the age of 8.

+Elizângela died of a cardiac arrest on 3 November 2023, at the age of 68.